Perry leads Navy over Tulsa 45-17

 TULSA, Okla.
+(AP) — Few people who watched the game would agree, but Malcolm Perry thought he didn’t play well Saturday night.

-(AP) — Quarterback Malcolm Perry rushed for 218 yards and three touchdowns on 20 carries to lead Navy to a 45-17 victory over Tulsa on Saturday.
+Perry rushed for 218 yards and three touchdowns on 20 carries to lead Navy to a 45-17 victory over Tulsa, but was still critical of his own performance.

+“As far as executing the offense, seeing things clearly, making the right reads, just a little too much indecision,” Perry said.
+“I wasn’t too happy with my performance, but of course we got the win.
+I thought the offense as a whole played really well, so I’m happy about that, but overall, my personal play, I wasn’t too pleased.”

 Jamale Carothers, Nelson Smith and C.J.
-Williams also scored rushing touchdowns for Navy (4-1, 2-1 American).
+Williams also scored rushing touchdowns for Navy (4-1, 2-1 American), which outscored Tulsa 21-0 in the second quarter to take control of the game.
 The Midshipmen snapped a 14-game losing streak in contests played outside of Annapolis, a stretch that dated back to their previous trip to Tulsa, a 31-21 victory on Sept.
 30, 2017.

+“I thought he did a lot of good things, he’s leading our offense well,” Navy coach Ken Niumatalolo said of Perry.
+“He’s playing well, our defense is playing well, a lot of good things happening.
+That’s how you get to 4-1.
+It’s a great win for our football program, to come on the road.
+Tulsa’s a good football team.
+I thought our defense played phenomenal.
+I’m really proud of our guys.
+It was a great team win.”

 Navy entered the day leading the nation in rushing with an average of 312 yards per game and added to that total in this one, gaining 388 yards on the ground.
 Out of 63 overall offensive plays, the Midshipmen ran the ball 58 times.